preloader

 0,826 total

-We now have waited 800 ms before receiving the response as specified in the header.
+We have now waited 800 ms before receiving the response as specified in the header.

 So cool! 🙌 You have now defined a per-request delay that will change with the header value.
 And remember that these mechanisms are exactly the same for all the API kinds and protocols supported by Microcks!